-An increasing amount of gene expression datasets is available through public repositories like for example GEO [2] and ArrayExpress [7].
+An increasing amount of gene expression datasets is available through public repositories like for example GEO [2] and ArrayExpress [6].
 Combining such data from different studies could be beneficial for the discovery of new biological insights and could increase the statistical power of gene expression analysis.
 However, the use of different experimentation plans, platforms and methodologies by different research groups introduces undesired batch effects in the gene expression values.
-This problem hinders and complicates further analysis and can even lead to incorrect conclusions [4].
-Several methods to remove the batch effect but at the same time to preserve the biological variance inside the data are proposed in the last years.

-The inSilicoMerging package combines several of the most used methods to remove these unwanted batch effects for integrative analysis or large-scale analysis.
-All methods are implemented in such a way that they can be consistently used inside the Bioconductor framework.
+This problem hinders and complicates further analysis and can even lead to incorrect conclusions [3].
+Several methods to remove this bias but at the same time to preserve the biological variance inside the data are proposed in the last years.
+The inSilicoMerging package combines several of the most used methods to remove this unwanted batch effects in order to actually merge different datasets.
+All methods are implemented in such way that they can be consistently used inside the Bioconductor framework.